amh1036/crane_OOS/README.md

 ### 🎓 Training & Research

-A training running a cybersecurity engineering course uses CRANE to teach students how CRA compliance works in practice — not just in theory.
+A training provider running a cybersecurity engineering course uses CRANE to teach students how CRA compliance works in practice — not just in theory.

 **With CRANE:**
 - Spins up a shared instance for the class in minutes — students get individual accounts with scoped roles